j1fig/dev-setup/README.md

 dev
 ===

-Development configuration files and scripts
+Development configuration files and scripts for Debian-based Linux